mitranim/prax/readme.md

 npm run autotest
 ```

-`prax` is a lightweight, efficient change detection system.
+`prax` is a lightweight, efficient change detection library.
 It's designed for
 _unistate_ systems, where the entire application state is kept in a single tree.
-Popular use case: user-facing apps using Redux.